 You need to keep proper accounting records for the tax implications on your HMO properties.
 Here are some common aspects that are affected by HMOs:

-The default method of property businesses run by individuals or partners is cash basis with an annual income below £150,000.
-Companies having a rental income and expenditures will be considered trading income and the same rules of trading income applies to HMOs and multi-lets.
+The default method of property businesses run by individuals or partners is a cash basis with an annual income below £150,000.
+Companies having rental income and expenditures will be considered trading income and the same rules of trading income apply to HMOs and multi-lets.

 According to HMRC, if the improvement changes the character of the things, it’d be classified as capital improvement not repair.

-For the evidence of your expense details to HMRC, you should have records of goods, expenditures and receipts.
-To be secure beforehand, you should take photographs while any work is carried out and save it, ask the tradesmen to provide a breakdown on their invoices and keep a copy of the property survey report.
+For the evidence of your expense details to HMRC, you should have records of goods, expenditures, and receipts.
+To be secure beforehand, you should take photographs while any work is carried out and save them, ask the tradesmen to provide a breakdown on their invoices and keep a copy of the property survey report.

 Capital Allowance: